POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     The type of interpolator will be recognized from the name of the interpolator object.
 The syntax is :code:`IF_METHOD{_RLO}.pkl`.
 The :samp:`IF` stands for initial-final interpolator, the :samp:`METHOD` refers to the interpolator type.
-The girds starting at Roche-lobe overflow may be indicated in the name as well, but is not required.
+The grids starting at Roche-lobe overflow may be indicated in the name as well, but is not required.

 .. table:: Currently supported interpolator types